 Welcome to cripple!

-So what is cripple?
+So what is Cripple?
 Cripple is a publishing initiative that supports disabled artists and designers.
-Cripple is “purposely non-linear,” reflecting how disability and neurodivergence never follow a straight path.
+Cripple is “purposely non-linear,” reflecting how disability (including neurodivergence) rarely follows a straight path.

-Cripple was founded by Emily Sara (www.emily-sara.com), in the year twenty twenty, during the thick of covid.
-She’s a queer, neurodivergent, disabled, artist, designer, writer and alt educator and this is a wing of her very hybridized practice.
-She founded cripple while teaching in higher education, recognizing the critical importance of supporting other disabled and neurodivergent artists and designers in bringing their work to life.
+Cripple was founded by Emily Sara (www.sickandtired.studio)—a queer, disabled, artist, designer, writer, and educator.
+She established Cripple while teaching in higher education, recognizing the critical need to support disabled artists and designers in bringing their work to life.

-Though we face historically large hurdles, we remain fiercely committed to uplifting and supporting our collective future.
+Though we face historically large hurdles, Cripple remains fiercely committed to uplifting and supporting our collective future.

 X O X O